LightSun/android-style/README.md

 -  # 1.0
      - support once animation when you jump, you can use it in Transaction.
 -  # 1.1
-     - Support hide or show the loading view.
+     - Support hide or show the loading view, see it in 'TestLoadingScrapView'
      - Support the entry of scrap view ( similar to the MainActivity)
            - 1,create file 'scrap_config.properties' in res/raw like this.